Chart Color Schemes

 AreaSearch assessment positions Toongabbie - West ahead of most Australian regions for employment performance

-Toongabbie-West has a highly educated workforce with strong representation in professional services.
-Its unemployment rate was 3.7% as of the latest report.
+Toongabbie - West has a highly educated workforce with professional services well represented.
+The unemployment rate was 3.7% as of June 2021.

 Employment growth over the past year was estimated at 6.6%.
-As of June 2025, 6,917 residents were employed, with an unemployment rate of 3.7%, which is 0.5% below Greater Sydney's rate of 4.2%.
-Workforce participation in Toongabbie-West was on par with Greater Sydney's 60.0%.
-Employment among residents was concentrated in health care & social assistance, professional & technical services, and retail trade.
+As of June 2025, 6,917 residents were in work, with an unemployment rate of 3.7%, below Greater Sydney's rate of 4.2%.
+Workforce participation was on par with Greater Sydney's 60.0%.
+Key employment sectors for residents included health care & social assistance, professional & technical services, and retail trade.

-The area had a particular employment specialization in transport, postal & warehousing, with an employment share of 1.4 times the regional level.
-Conversely, education & training showed lower representation at 7.2% compared to the regional average of 8.9%.
-AreaSearch analysis of SALM and ABS data for the 12-month period ending in June 2025 showed employment increasing by 6.6%, labour force increasing by 6.5%, and unemployment falling by 0.1 percentage points.
-This contrasted with Greater Sydney, where employment rose by 2.6%, the labour force grew by 2.9%, and unemployment rose by 0.3 percentage points.
-State-level data to Sep-25 showed NSW employment contracted by 0.41% (losing 19,270 jobs), with the state unemployment rate at 4.3%.
-This compared favourably to the national unemployment rate of 4.5%, but lagged behind the national employment growth of 0.26%.
-Jobs and Skills Australia's national employment forecasts from May 2025 projected national employment growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Toongabbie-West's employment mix suggested local growth of approximately 6.8% over five years and 14.1% over ten years, based on a simple weighting extrapolation for illustrative purposes.
+The area had a particular specialization in transport, postal & warehousing, with an employment share 1.4 times the regional level.
+However, education & training showed lower representation at 7.2% compared to the regional average of 8.9%.
+Employment opportunities locally appeared limited, as indicated by Census data comparing working population and resident population.
+Between June 2024 and June 2025, employment levels increased by 6.6%, labour force grew by 6.5%, causing a fall in unemployment rate by 0.1 percentage points.
+In contrast, Greater Sydney experienced employment growth of 2.6% and labour force growth of 2.9%, with an increase in unemployment rate by 0.3 percentage points.
+National employment forecasts from Jobs and Skills Australia (May 2025) project national employment growth at 6.6% over five years and 13.7% over ten years, with varying rates across industry sectors.
+Applying these projections to Toongabbie - West's employment mix suggests local growth of approximately 6.8% over five years and 14.1% over ten years.

 Frequently Asked Questions - Employment